Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: CMDM and CEDM of the top quark in the RM331

 where again the $\mathcal{D}_{qq'}^V(q^2)$ function is presented in Appendix \ref{AnalyticalResults}.

-From Eqs. \eqref{aVq} y \eqref{dVq} we can obtain straightforwardly the contributions to the quark CMDM and CEDM of the neutral gauge boson $Z'$ and the singly charged gauge boson $V^\pm$ after a proper replacement of the coupling constants and the gauge boson masses.
+From Eqs. \eqref{aVq} y \eqref{dVq} we can obtain straightforwardly the contributions to the quark CMDM and CEDM of the neutral gauge boson $Z'$ and the singly charged gauge boson $V^\pm$ after replacing the coupling constants and the gauge boson masses.